raleel/cfi-srd-pt/0003_Classes.md

 When a further degree of mastery is reached, based on the character's Skills, the character again increases in Rank.
 At that point Abilities and spells rated at that Rank may be learned, as the character has demonstrated the necessary level of comprehension and skill.

-For the most part, if the character is in good standing with any Oaths required of the Class and possesses the required number of Class skills at the required level, the character will automatically increase to the appropriate Rank.
+For the most part, if the character is in Bom standing with any Oaths required of the Class and possesses the required number of Class skills at the required level, the character will automatically increase to the appropriate Rank.
 Each Rank above 1 also allows characters to add another Luck Point to their total, giving them a better chance of surviving tougher encounters without needing to artificially increase their Hit Points.
 Each Class possesses a table detailing the skill requirements per Rank, as well as a summary of any available Ranked Talents and/or Abilities.
 The following provides a description of each element within these tables:

 - **Rank:** A numerical representation of the character's Rank.
 - **Title:** The title granted a character of the appropriate Rank.